UGent-DICT/puppetlabs-accounts/README.markdown

 #### `ensure`

 Specifies whether the user, its primary group, homedir, and ssh keys should exist.
 Valid values are 'present' and 'absent'.
-Note that when a user is created, a group with the same name as the user is also created, unless you set manage_primary_group to false.
+Note that when a user is created, a group with the same name as the user is also created, unless you set create_group to false.
 Default: 'present'.

 #### `gid`